 Remote Job Seekers Should Network in the Summer

 Network There are so many benefits to remote work.
 Increased remote worker happiness and increased productivity represent just two.
 However, there is a downside.
 Research has shown that remote workers can become trapped in silos.
 There is less spontaneous collaboration among colleagues making it harder to network and share information.
-Given these facts, it is imperative for workers working remotely or aspirant remote workers to schedule periods for active networking.
+Given these facts, it is imperative for workers working virtually or aspirant remote workers to schedule periods for active networking.
 This may include scheduling lunch break video conferencing sessions, in-person happy hours, weekend fun activities.
 Forcing yourself to join an association, participate in social in-person gatherings is a must to maintain connections to people within your field.
 Working from home does not mean working alone.

 Remote Job Seekers Should Update their Online Profile and Resume in the Summer